chinapedia/wikipedia.abstract.en/Page/Donald_Rumsfeld.md

 September 11, 2001

-The_Pentagon_is_functioning.jpg Tom White, Chairman of the Joint Chiefs of Staff General Hugh Shelton, and Senators John Warner (R-VA), and Carl Levin (D-MI), the Ranking Member and Chairman of the Senate Armed Services Committee.]]
+Tom White, Chairman of the Joint Chiefs of Staff General Hugh Shelton, and Senators John Warner (R-VA), and Carl Levin (D-MI), the Ranking Member and Chairman of the Senate Armed Services Committee.]]

 The United States was attacked on September 11, 2001 by al Qaeda terrorists who hijacked commercial airliners and crashed them in coordinated strikes into both towers of the World Trade Center in Lower Manhattan, New York City and the Pentagon in Washington, D.C.
 The fourth plane crashed into a field in Shanksville, Pennsylvania, and its target was likely a prominent building in Washington, D.C., most probably either the Capitol Building or the White House.[63]
 Within three hours of the start of the first hijacking and two hours after American Airlines Flight 11 struck the World Trade Center, Rumsfeld raised the defense condition signaling of the United States offensive readiness to DEFCON 3, the highest it had been since the Arab-Israeli war in 1973.[64]

 Military decisions in the wake of 9/11

-Rumsfeld_and_Giuliani_at_Ground_Zero.jpg Mayor Rudy Giuliani speak at the site of the World Trade Center attacks in Lower Manhattan on November 14, 2001]]
+Mayor Rudy Giuliani speak at the site of the World Trade Center attacks in Lower Manhattan on November 14, 2001]]

 On the afternoon of September 11, Rumsfeld issued rapid orders to his aides to look for evidence of possible Iraqi involvement in regard to what had just occurred, according to notes taken by senior policy official Stephen Cambone.
 "Best info fast.
 Judge whether good enough hit S.H."meaning Saddam Hussein"at same time.
 Not only UBL" (Osama bin Laden), Cambone's notes quoted Rumsfeld as saying.
 "Need to move swiftlyNear term target needsgo massivesweep it all up.
 Things related and not."[65][66]

 Rumsfeld wrote in _Known and Unknown_, "Much has been written about the Bush administration's focus on Iraq after 9/11.
 Commentators have suggested that it was strange or obsessive for the President and his advisers to have raised questions about whether Saddam Hussein was somehow behind the attack.
 I have never understood the controversy.
 I had no idea if Iraq was or was not involved, but it would have been irresponsible for any administration not to have asked the question."[67]

-Rumsfeld-Memo-HowStart

 A memo written by Sec.
 Rumsfeld dated November 27, 2001 considers an Iraq war.
 One section of the memo questions "How start?", listing multiple possible justifications for a US-Iraq War.[68][69]

 Iraq War

-Donald_Rumsfeld_Tommy_Franks.jpg General Tommy Franks, listen to a question at the close of a Pentagon press conference on March 5, 2003.
+General Tommy Franks, listen to a question at the close of a Pentagon press conference on March 5, 2003.
 Rumsfeld and Franks gave reporters an operational update and fielded questions on the possible conflict in Iraq.]]

 Before and during the Iraq War, Rumsfeld claimed that Iraq had an active weapons of mass destruction program; no stockpiles were ever found.[70][71]
 Bush administration officials also claimed that there was an operational relationship between Al Qaeda and Saddam Hussein.
 A Pentagon Inspector General report found that Rumsfeld's top policy aide, Douglas J. Feith, "developed, produced, and then disseminated alternative intelligence assessments on the Iraq and al Qaida relationship, which included some conclusions that were inconsistent with the consensus of the Intelligence Community, to senior decision-makers."[72]